 How to use the Deposit Account

-Please be aware that Nordea Bank or your own bank will charge a fee for your transfer.
+Please be aware that the banks involved will charge a fee for your transfer.

 Receipt of your deposit

 To receive a receipt you must have registered to use the Deposit Account and transferred the money.

 It will take at least 10 working days, but SiO's Account Office will send you a receipt as soon as they receive confirmation from the bank that the deposit is complete.
 The timeframe depends on how quickly the banks transfer the money.
 We are unable to speed up this process.

 - Use the receipt from SiO, and your own receipt for the transfer, to document that you have sufficient money to cover your stay in Norway.